Fano-Mukai fourfolds of genus $10$ and their automorphism groups

-In the present paper we complete the description of the automorphism groups $\Aut(V)$ of the Fano-Mukai fourfolds $V$ of genus $10$ in the general case $V=V^{\g}_{18}$, which is done in \cite{PZ18} only partially.
+In the present paper we complete the description of the automorphism groups $\Aut(V)$ of the Fano--Mukai fourfolds $V$ of genus $10$ in the general case $V=V^{\g}_{18}$, which is done in \cite{PZ18} only partially.
 Summarizing the results of \cite{PZ18} and the ones of Theorem~\ref{thm:aut} and Corollary~\ref{mthm:2:iii} below we get the following